Why a pencil is the best tool in your appeal design toolkit…

 If you haven’t yet considered the use of illustration in appeals, here are some reasons you should:

-- It can offer a mechanism to tell the story from a point of view you couldn’t otherwise, for example that of an animal or child.
-With Sydney Dogs and Cats Home\’s recent appeal, we wanted a chance to feature a voice other than the CEO and Head Vet and add some extra emotion.
-Illustration allowed us to adopt the ‘voice’ of Chopstick, the loveable staffy-cross.
+• It can offer a mechanism to tell the story from a point of view you couldn’t otherwise, for example that of an animal or child.
+With this lift example for Australian Conservation Foundation, we wanted to tell the story for the donor through the animal’s eyes, for extra emotional connection.
+Illustration allowed us to adopt the ‘voice’ of Noah, the loveable sea turtle.

-- It allows you to be flexible and nimble, yes it will take longer in the design studio (and you need a designer who is able to create illustration for you) but there is no waiting to hold a photo shoot, or collating images (if you can even get your hands on these!).
-Due to the nature of their work, Australian Childhood Foundation are unable to share imagery with their donors, however this recent lift highlights how easy it is to overcome this challenge with powerful copy and hand-drawn illustrations.
+• It allows you to be flexible and nimble, yes it will take longer in the design studio (and you need a designer who is able to create illustration for you) but there is no waiting to hold a photo shoot, or collating images.

 Above all else, using illustration in appeals allows your copy and design team the flexibility to get to the heart of the story; the chance to use their imagination, and it follows that the donor gets to enjoy this same level of surprise and delight.